 Like Hunter and I have mentioned previously, there are a lot of diners in New Jersey.
 We are the “Diner Capital” of the world, after all.
 While variety is the spice of life, you can indeed have too much of a good thing.
 They become hard to differentiate between themselves.
 While all diners do have the mega-menu, some are barely competent in cooking simple breakfast dishes, much less more complicated sandwiches and entrees.
 It’s hard to maintain that level of quality when you have a menu with over 100 items.
 Some of these places offer up food which is downright terrible.
 We’ve all had such an experience.
 That is where the New Monmouth Diner comes into its own.
 They never falter.
 Even the pancakes I complained about earlier were far from terrible.

 I’ve had their fish tacos.
 I’ve had their chicken fingers.
 I’ve had their corned beef hash.
 Whether it’s something easily deep-fried or carefully constructed, they always go above and beyond.
 And Hunter is right: desserts are just not happening.
 If anything, I’ve grabbed a slice of cake to go for later in the night (if I’m there for lunch) or the next day because to eat a giant slab of cake after one of their meals would cause even the largest of stomachs to burst open.
 They’re perfect for sharing.
-I’ll also mention the service which has been a constant as well.
+I’ll also mention the service which has been a constant as well (we love getting Lynn!).
 Always smiling, pleasant, and efficient.
 I will agree with Hunter on the 4 out of 5 stars.
 That’s excellence for a diner as far as I am concerned.
 I wish they were open 24 hours.

 The New Monmouth Diner is located at 1887 NJ-35 in Middletown, New Jersey.